 Authors: Sergey Kanzhelev (Google), Jim Angel (Google), Davanum Srinivas (VMware), Shannon Kularathna (Google), Chris Short (AWS), Dawn Chen (Google)

 Kubernetes is removing dockershim in the upcoming v1.24 release.
 We're excited to reaffirm our community values by supporting open source container runtimes, enabling a smaller kubelet, and increasing engineering velocity for teams using Kubernetes.
 If you use Docker Engine as a container runtime for your Kubernetes cluster, get ready to migrate in 1.24!
-To check if you're affected, refer to Check whether dockershim deprecation affects you.
+To check if you're affected, refer to Check whether dockershim removal affects you.

 Why we’re moving away from dockershim